 Internet of Things has enabled users to do things differently in a never imagined fashion.
 IoT is growing at a very fast pace, IPV6, 4G and 5G technologies have added fuel to this growth.
 Researchers estimate that by 2020, the number of active wireless connected devices will exceed 40 billion.

-Advent of IoT has opened new possibilities to hackers.
-Less than 10 years ago, it was impossible to imagine that a microwave oven could be used to hack the Facebook account of a user or multiple refrigerators could be used as botnet to bring down an IT system, but it is happening today.
+The advent of IoT has opened new possibilities to hackers.
+Less than 10 years ago, it was impossible to imagine that a microwave oven could be used to hack the Facebook account of a user or multiple refrigerators could be used as a botnet to bring down an IT system, but it is happening today.
 IOT has penetrated our lives via these connected devices, which allow themselves to be controlled and operated remotely.
-Launching a “Denial of Service” attack is easier on embedded devices, as these devices are scarce on compute resources.
+Launching a “Denial of Service” attack is easier on embedded devices, as these devices are scarce on computing resources.
 Untrusted code such as worms, viruses, spyware, and other malware can be easily installed on these devices by leveraging design flaws commonly found within embedded software.

 Researchers have found critical vulnerabilities in a wide range of IoT baby monitors, which could be leveraged by hackers to monitor and control live feeds.
 In another development , connected cars were compromised and hackers were able to take control of the entertainment system, unlock the doors and even shut down the car while in motion .